adityas129/blog/content/meditations.md

 +++

-This is a space where I just note down random shit that comes to me:
+This is a space where I just note down random ideas and thoughts that come to me:

 * Freedom in this day and age is directly proportional to courage
 * Essentialism is the key to progress